paulamarcondes/paulamarcondes/README.md

 - 🐶 I have a tiny dachshund who supervises my coding sessions.
 - 🏰 I already worked at Disney and on cruise ships.
-- ✈️ My favorite thing in life is traveling (I've visited over 30 countries) and laughing with my daughter!
+- ✈️ My favorite thing in life is traveling (I've visited over 30 countries), and laughing with my daughter!

 ---